Safety officials prepared for Independence Day holiday

 Thursday and Friday before the holiday are forecasted to be busiest traffic days for those hitting the road.

-“Don't drink and drive, buckle up, slow down, don't drive distracted or tired, give yourself plenty of time to arrive at your destination, and drive cautiously and defensively,” Bridgette Butynski said, public information officer for Albemarle County.

-Albemarle County Police Department said that the Traffic Unit has spent the last several months increasing their presence on roadways to promote safe driving behaviors.
+Meanwhile, Albemarle County Police Department's Traffic Unit has spent the last several months increasing their presence on roadways to promote safe driving behaviors, according to Bridgette Butynski, public information officer for the county.
 While officers will be patrolling the streets, ACPD is emphasizing some key points to provide a safer celebration of the holiday.

+“Don't drink and drive, buckle up, slow down, don't drive distracted or tired, give yourself plenty of time to arrive at your destination, and drive cautiously and defensively,” said Butynski.

-Find a designated sober driver before you drink, attend professional fireworks shows instead of using at-home fireworks, keep your celebration respectful to your neighbors and that celebratory gunfire is dangerous and deadly.
+Additional recommendations include finding a designated sober driver before you drink, attending professional fireworks shows instead of using at-home fireworks, ensuring that any celebratory gunfire is done safely and keeping your celebration respectful to your neighbors.